ctubio/php-proxy-keyserver/bin/README.md

 ### sks-init.sh
-To run your keyserver automatically at startup, run the following command:
+If your keyserver doesn't run automatically at startup, you may want to run the following command:
 ```
  $ cp sks-init.sh /etc/init.d/sks
 ```